limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ### Slideshow Gallery < 1.4.7 Arbitrary File Upload

-Using `wpscan`, it was extremely simple to enumerate for vulnerable WordPress plugins.
+Using `wpscan`, it was extremely simple to enumerate vulnerable WordPress plugins.
 As it turned out, this particular version 1.4.6 had an arbitrary file upload [vulnerability](https://www.exploit-db.com/exploits/34514/).

 I wrote `upload.sh`, a `bash` script that does just that.